 There is more.
 At 10:01 on 11-23-63, but a few hours after the bag arrived at FBI headquarters, J. Edgar Hoover called President Johnson and gave him an update on the evidence against Oswald.
 Transcripts provided by the LBJ Library reflect that Hoover detailed:

 Now, what do you think he meant by "accommodation will be made of that"?
-Might he not have meant "We're gonna make a bag out of this paper, and present it as evidence if necessary"?
+Might he not have meant "We're gonna find some way to link this bag to Oswald"?
 I don't know.
 That might be stretching it.
 But it sure is curious.
 So curious, apparently, that Max Holland, an ardent defender of the Warren Commission and the Oswald-did-it scenario, substituted the word "accommodation" with the words "(an inspection)" in the transcript to this phone call published in his book, The Kennedy Assassination Tapes.
 Now, perhaps Hoover really said, or meant to say, "an inspection," or perhaps even "an examination," which sounds more like "accommodation" than "an inspection."
 But Holland had no reason to think so, as he had admittedly never heard the tape.

 There is one last point which I would be remiss not to mention...
-Now, at first this might seem irrelevant, but consider this...
+Now, at first this might seem irrelevant, so bear with me...
 The bag was roughly 38 inches in length.
 The rifle was, according to the testimony of the FBI's Robert Frazier, 40.2 inches in length.
 If the rifle was disassembled, so that its longest piece was the 34.8 inch rifle stock, however, it could be made to fit the bag.
-And so the FBI pushed that Oswald brought the rifle into the building disassembled, and put it together with a dime just before the shooting...
+This led the FBI to push that Oswald brought the rifle into the building disassembled, and that he put it together with a dime before the shooting...

 But there's a problem with this.
 Any shooter worth his salt knows it takes a few shots for a rifle to settle in after being re-assembled.
 Dismantling the rifle might very well have ruined Oswald's one chance at "success."